Coromantee: 1822 Denmark Vesey conspiracy

 In 1822, an alleged conspiracy by enslaved Africans in the United States brought from the Caribbean was organized by an enslaved man named Denmark Vesey or Telemaque.
-Historian Douglas Egerton suggested that Vesey could be of Coromantee (an Akan-speaking people) origin, based on a remembrance by a free black carpenter who knew Vesey toward the end of his life.
+Historian Douglas Egerton suggested that Vesey could be of Coromantee (an Akan-speaking people) origin, based on remembrance by a free black carpenter who knew Vesey toward the end of his life.

-Inspired by the revolutionary spirit and actions of enslaved Africans during the 1791 Haitian Revolution, and furious at the closing of the African Church, Vesey began to plan a slave rebellion.
+Inspired by the revolutionary spirit and actions of enslaved Africans during the 1791 Haitian Revolution and furious at the closing of the African Church, Vesey began to plan a slave rebellion.

 His insurrection, which was to take place on Bastille Day, 14 July 1822, became known to thousands of blacks throughout Charleston, South Carolina, and along the Carolina coast.
-The plot called for Vesey and his group of slaves and free blacks to execute their enslavers and temporarily liberate the city of Charleston.
+The plot called for Vesey and his group of enslaved people and free blacks to execute their enslavers and temporarily liberate the city of Charleston.
 Vesey and his followers planned to sail to Haiti to escape retaliation.
 Two enslaved men opposed to Vesey's scheme leaked the plot.
 Charleston authorities charged 131 men with conspiracy.
 In total, 67 men were convicted and 35 hanged, including Denmark Vesey.